InvestmentSystems/recombinator/README.md

 Vectorized implementations can be run on the GPU depending on the availability a GPU package with a NumPy compatible interface.
-To this end, vectorized implementations in Recombinator lets the user specify alternative modules and functions that are to be used by internally.
+To this end, vectorized implementations in Recombinator lets the user specify alternative modules and functions that are to be used internally.

 A NumPy compatible package that supports both CUDA and OpenCL is Cocos available at https://github.com/michaelnowotny/cocos.